 - Thne take the pan off the heat.
 Stir well and let the cheese melt nicely for another 2 minutes until the pasta is tender.
 You should end up with a gooey cheese pasta.

 - Check the seasoning right before serving and add extra pepper or salt to taste if necessary.
 Then scoop the crozotto onto deep plates and serve.

 So not only the crozotto and the croziflette recipe above are typical Savoie dishes, here is another handful of delicacies that are so famous in Savoie cuisine!

 Tartiflette: well, this one is very similar to the croziflette like I already mentioned before.
 This gratin dish contains scalloped potatoes, bacon, onions and reblochon cheese.

 Polenta: believe it or not, polenta is also very well known in France!
-It is traditionally served as a gratin: freshly made thick polenta is added to a baking dish and topped with caramelised onions and grated cheese.
+It is traditionally served as a gratin: freshly made thick polenta topped with caramelised onions and grated cheese.
 Pop the whole lot under a hot grill.
 Instead of Italian parmesan cheese, this polenta is made with local Beaufort cheese.

 Diots sausages: these fatty thick sausages contain pork mince and nutmeg.
 They are mainly prepared with white wine.
 Take a look at my diots sausages in onion and wine sauce!

 Croûte au fromage: another delicious gratin!
 Bread slices topped with local cheese like Abondance or Reblochon, grilled until golden.
 There are many local versions of this dish!
 Some soak the bread in white wine first or add a mushroom and cream sauce to the dish also.
 Check out my version of this dish!